CouchCMS/Documentation/src/contents/concepts/relationships.md

 **1\.** It is the 'masterpage' parameter that specifies the template at the 'other' end of the relationship - i.e. we have placed this code in 'albums.php' that implicitly makes it one of the two templates involved in the relationship - the 'masterpage' parameter explicitly specifies the second one.

-**2\.** Although there are two templates involved in the relationship, we can place the code defining the relationship in only one of the two.<br/>
+**2\.** Although there are two templates involved in the relationship, we can place the code defining the relationship in only one of the two.
 Which of the two templates is used to define the relationship is sometimes purely an arbitrary decision, although there is an important behavior that might help us in making the choice -

-While being edited, it is only the pages of the template that carries the relation defining editable tag (let us call this template the 'primary' template) that display a list of pages of the opposite template to choose from.<br/>
+While being edited, it is only the pages of the template that carries the relation defining editable tag (let us call this template the 'primary' template) that display a list of pages of the opposite template to choose from.
 In our example we have chosen the 'artists.php' template to be the 'primary' template in the relationship.
-While editing any page of this template, we'll be shown a list of all the 'albums' to choose from and hence relate to the artist being edited.<br/>
+While editing any page of this template, we'll be shown a list of all the 'albums' to choose from and hence relate to the artist being edited.
 The reverse is not true - i.e. while editing an 'album', there will no such list of 'artists' to choose from.

 Apart from this distinction, the two templates are equal partners in the relationship.
 Given an 'artist', we can query all the 'albums' related to it and likewise given an 'album' we can find all the 'artists' related to it with equal ease.